-Probate Laws in Florida
+Probate Process in Florida

 If you were appointed as the personal representative in your loved one's will, or by the court, then you are likely seeking information about the probate process in Florida.
 At the Law Office of Conrad Willkomm, P.A., we have provided strong legal representation in over 100 probate cases, and we have drafted thousands of estate plans.
 Whether or not the decedent left behind a valid will, no estate is too complex for our Naples & Ft.
 Myers, probate attorneys!